sematext/docs/docs/logs/index-events-via-elasticsearch-api.md

 ```

 This will index a simple "hello world" message to Logs App.
 That event
-would have the current timestamp and will go to your app
+would have the current timestamp and will be indexed in the App whose token is specified.
-(provided that the $YOUR\_TOKEN\_HERE variable contains your token),
-within a type named "mytype".
-The type is a logical division of events.

 Typically, you'd put events with different structures in different
-types.
-For example, syslog messages in a type called "syslog", apache
+Apps.
+For example, syslog messages in one App, Apache logs in another App, etc. See [this FAQ entry](https://sematext.com/docs/logs/faq/#i-have-multiple-different-log-structures-each-with-a-different-set-of-fields-how-should-i-handle-that).
-logs in a type called "apache".
-Essentially, the type can be anything
-and it is the token of your application that has to match.

 For performance reasons we highly recommend using the [Bulk API](http://www.elasticsearch.org/guide/reference/api/bulk.html),
 because it allows you to send multiple events with a single request.
 For